Ambulance Accident Attorneys

 Our client suffered multiple serious injuries including permanent paralysis and gave birth to her daughter prematurely.
 At the time of the verdict, her medical bills had already amounted to $1.4 million and future care was predicted to reach $30 million.
 Arnold & Itkin successfully held the insurance company liable for injuries and expenses, gaining a historical verdict on behalf of our client.

 Adding Additional Injuries

-As a department of medical professionals, emergency medical technician (EMT) personnel manning automotive ambulances are not only responsible to exercise care as emergency medical providers, but also as operators of motor vehicles on the road.
-While they are able to drive at higher speeds, they are transporting injured passengers and their family members who may be suffering from a variety of illnesses / injuries.
+As a department of medical professionals, emergency medical technician (EMT) personnel manning automotive ambulances are not only responsible for exercising care as emergency medical providers, but also as operators of motor vehicles on the road.
+While they can drive at higher speeds, they are transporting injured passengers and their family members who may be suffering from a variety of illnesses/injuries.
 Therefore, paramedics—as well as ambulance drivers—have a serious responsibility to exercise care in the operation of the vehicle in addition to providing the patient on board with necessary and caring medical attention.

 Injuries sustained by patients on board ambulances may occur after:

 - A collision takes place that involves one or more vehicles

 - The paramedic fails to secure the patient properly

 - Sudden acceleration propels the gurney or drops materials onto the patient

 Driver or paramedic inattentiveness, distraction, or indiscretion can place the patient, accompanying loved ones, pedestrians, and other vehicles in unnecessary danger.
 Ambulance drivers do not have unregulated license to drive however they want to because of their position.
 Rather, with added liberties come serious responsibilities and a higher standard.
 As professional drivers, they are more accountable for their decisions.